hqiu-nju/hqiu-nju.github.io/_pages/about.md

 Australian?
 Chinese?
 ======
 I spent my early childhood in Adelaide, South Australia before moving back to Nanjing, China with my parents where I completed high school and my undergraduate education.
 This somewhat reverse immigrant experience has made me a fluent billingual speaker.
 I am lucky to call both countries home and I hope to assist in building deeper ties and friendships between the two countries.

+If you want to call me my Chinese name, the order is surname first: 邱(qiū)昊(hào).
+Qiu is pronounced Chi-iu in a flat tone and Hao is pronounced H-oh with a drop/fourth tone.